How do I become a RD or RDN?

 What is the length of each program?

-The DI is approximately one year long, starting in August and ending in June each year.
+The DI is approximately nine months, starting in September and ending in June each year.
 The MSDI can be completed in approximately two years, completing the supervised practice portion in the first year and additional graduate work in the second year.
 The MS program, thesis or non-thesis option, is generally completed in one to two years.

 Do you certify your graduates to be RD/RDNs?